 Empowering All Americans to Achieve Financial Success and Optimize Tax Efficiency"

-Exclusively available to Infinity Series investors, 1-5 Class Shares provide flexible access to a liquid market.
+Exclusively available to Infinity Series Corporate Class shares investors, 1-5 Class Shares provide flexible access to a liquid market.
 Supported by Infinity Series market makers, each transaction involving 1-5 Class Shares initiates a sell order, ensuring consistent liquidity and a dependable trading environment.
 This low-maintenance structure, powered by DTCC’s automated system, provides transparent processing for every trade.

-At the heart of Valles Capital’s offering is a robust ecosystem where Infinity Series Shares drive growth, and 1-5 Class Shares deliver liquidity.
+At the heart of Valles Capital’s offering is a robust ecosystem where Infinity Series Corporate Class Shares drive growth, and 1-5 Class Shares deliver liquidity.
 Infinity Series market makers actively support the 1-5 Class Shares market by providing trading volume and liquidity through automated buy and sell orders, creating a self-sustaining investment environment.
 With DTCC integration automating each transaction, the ecosystem operates with minimal intervention, reducing oversight needs for both investors and fund managers.

 Non-Refundable Operational Fee: